 Interactivity is at the heart of VR.
 Players expect to be able to interact with objects in a VR world in the same way they would in real life.
 Pay attention to detail in how objects can be manipulated and the effects these interactions have on the game world.
 This level of interactivity fosters a deeper connection to the virtual environment.

 Performance optimization is critical in VR games to maintain immersion and prevent motion sickness.
 This includes optimizing graphics for VR headsets, ensuring that the game runs smoothly without causing frame drops or lag.
-Prioritize efficient coding practices and asset management to keep the experience as seamless as possible.
+The HTC Vive Pro is a good benchmark for high‑performance rendering; use its specifications as a target when tuning your engine and asset pipeline.

 Reading more: